gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 Spread converts a bounded test into a larger systemic failure.

 **Current status:**
-Not observed in the first sustained perturbation band.
+Not observed in the sustained local-structure perturbation band.

 ---